tamanegitaro/GP2040-CE-TT-Edition/README.md

 ## Dumping USB Descriptors(Neogeo mini pad)
 For Neogeo pad, it is little difficult because you will need logic analyzer.
 Connect logic analyzer between Neogeo pad and Neogeo mini.

-Neogeo mini will apply reset on Neogeo pad and USB descriptor will change.
+After communicating USB descriptor, Neogeo mini will apply reset on Neogeo pad and Neogeo Pad will send new USB descriptor after reset.
 ![image](https://github.com/tamanegitaro/GP2040-CE-TT-Edition/assets/28869075/2414566f-1dc3-400e-87a8-7f5b86af1b84)

-You need to dump this second USB descriptor.
-Find descriptor which starts from 0x12 0x01.
+You need to dump this new USB descriptor.
+Should not use first USB descriptor.
+In new USB descriptor, find descriptor which starts from 0x12 0x01.
 Use it as neogeo_device_descriptor[].

 Find descriptor which starts from 0x09 0x02.
 This is configuration descryptor.
 There are two configuration descriptors.
 Find longer one and use it as neogeo_configuration_descriptor[].